rainmaker-9/innsight-task/README.md

 php composer.phar update
 ```

-If you have installed composer on your local machine:
+If you have installed Composer on your local machine:

 ```xml
 composer update